Bunker Hill Battle Monument

 When it was finished, the obelisk measured 221 feet tall and weighed 7,000 tons.
 The total cost of building the monument was around $120,000, or $3.6 million today.
 294 steps led up the inside of the tower to a chamber at its top, where two cannons, nicknamed “The Adams” and “The Hancock,” were installed.
 These cannons had been smuggled out of Boston in 1775 and hidden at James Barrett’s farm near Concord, then used by the Continental Army throughout the war.
 Both cannons have since been removed and put on display elsewhere: “The Hancock” is currently on display at the North Bridge Visitor Center in Minute Man National Historical Park, while “The Adams” is now located in the Bunker Hill Lodge near the Monument.
 The Lodge was built at the beginning of the 1900s, to house a statue of Doctor Joseph Warren that was commissioned in the 1850s.
 Standing in front of the Monument is a statue of Colonel William Prescott, another militia leader who is reputed to have told his men, “Do not fire until you see the whites of their eyes.”

 The Bunker Hill Monument was officially opened on June 17, 1843.
-13 surviving veterans of the battle attended the ceremony, along with a crowd of over 100,000.
+At least 13 surviving veterans of the battle attended the ceremony, along with a crowd of over 100,000.
 The monument was the tallest structure in the country when it was completed, and held that title until the construction of the Washington Monument in 1880.
 In 1919, the Bunker Hill Monument Association turned the monument and grounds over to the Commonwealth of Massachusetts.
 It became a National Historic Landmark in 1961 and it was added to the National Register of Historic Places in 1966.
 In 1975, the state handed the site over to the federal government.
 The monument is now a unit of Boston National Historical Park.